silverhammermba/superuser/extras/glossary.markdown

 Byte
 : Eight bits.

+CA
+: Certificate Authority
+: A trustworthy, neutral third party which verifies others' identities in order to pass that trust on to users (using inherited trust).

 Checksum
 : A function that accepts any number of bytes as input and outputs a fixed number of bytes as output.

+Cipher
+: Encryption
+: Sometimes called a "code" by the layperson.
+: A data format which can only be decoded/encoded (decrypted/encrypted) using a key.

+Ciphertext
+: Encrypted data produced by using a cipher on some plaintext.

 Computation
 : A function that can be evaluated using an algorithm.